-If you’re looking for the shooting in your game to feel more powerful, you might be in need of some viscerally authentic impact VFX.
-Whether you’re aiming for realism or abstraction, selling the power of your game’s weaponry will require it to have some kind of effect on the environment.
-One easy way to accomplish this is through the use of impact decals.
+If you’re looking for the shooting in your game to feel more powerful you be in need of some viscerally authentic impact VFX.
+Whether you’re aiming for realism or abstraction, selling the power of your game’s weaponry will require it to have some kind of effect on the environment, and one easy way to accomplish this is through the use of impact decals.

-In this Unreal Engine tutorial we’re going to dive into the creation process of a Decal Master Material that can be used to create a range of interesting impact shapes.
-We’ll explore different techniques to get the most out of your textures and conclude with a method of applying them to objects in the environment.
+In this Unreal Engine tutorial, we’re going to dive into the creation process of a Decal Master Material that can be used to create a range of interesting impact shapes.
+We’ll explore different techniques to get the most out of your textures and finish with a method of applying them to objects in the environment.

 The Unreal Project I used in this tutorial can be downloaded via the Impact Decals GitHub repository.
 Feel free to adapt it for your own projects in whichever way you choose, although if you do find this tutorial particularly helpful, I’d love to hear about it!